America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 The reality is that getting older means many things

-Forever (well ever since I became a lawyer…) estate planning attorneys have focused primarily on minimizing death and inheritance taxes paid to the government.
-Fear of the Federal and N.J. governments stealing 30-50% percent of a person’s life’s savings have motivated aging and successful individuals to seek estate planning help from financial planning, accounting and legal professionals.
+Forever (well, ever since I became a lawyer…), estate planning attorneys have focused primarily on minimizing death and inheritance taxes paid to the government.
+Fear of the Federal and N.J. governments stealing 30-50% of a person’s life’s savings has motivated aging and successful individuals to seek estate planning help from financial, accounting, and legal professionals.

-Since President Bush and President Trump the Federal Estate Death Tax has been significantly reduced and non-tax considerations are (or now should be) the emphasis of estate planning.
-Even tax addicted New Jersey abolished its obnoxious estate death tax on January 1, 2018.
+Since the presidency of President Bush, the Federal Estate Death Tax has been significantly reduced, and non-tax considerations are (or should now be) the emphasis of estate planning.
+Even tax-addicted New Jersey abolished its obnoxious estate tax on January 1, 2018.
 Yes, ended.
-But don’t count on it to last, we’ll see, especially with our newly re-elected Governor.
+But don’t count on it to last; we’ll see.

-Today more and more aging Baby Boomers anticipate living for two or three more decades past “retirement” age.
-As a group they are less concerned about death taxes and more interested in their health and having sufficient money to live on in the future.
-Foremost on their minds is whether he or she will have adequate cash flow for the post- retirement expenses of living longer.
+Today, more and more aging Baby Boomers anticipate living for two or three more decades past “retirement” age.
+As a group, they are less concerned about death taxes and more interested in their health and having sufficient money to live on in the future.
+Foremost on their minds is whether he or she will have adequate cash flow to cover post-retirement expenses of living longer.

-These diseases have become the symbol (and the fear) of aging even more so than the estate death tax.
-It’s this fear of declining slowly over an extended number of years that is motivating individuals to act now.
+These diseases have become the symbol (and the fear) of aging, even more so than the estate death tax.
+It’s the fear of a gradual decline over an extended period that is motivating individuals to act now.

-What Is Life Care Planning and Why It Matters?
+What Is Life Care Planning and Why Does It Matter?

-Lifecare planning should be part of a person’s estate planning for the ninety-nine (99%) percent of persons who will not be subject to a federal estate death tax and hopefully the New Jersey death tax.
+Lifecare planning should be part of a person’s estate planning for the ninety-nine percent (99%) of persons who will not be subject to a federal estate death tax, and hopefully the New Jersey death tax.
 The term “life care” planning means much more than just estate and/or retirement planning.
-It includes all the elements of traditional retirement planning (investments, budgeting, and longevity projections) plus the legal aspects of estate planning (i.e. creating powers of attorney, health care proxies, living Wills, trusts, wills) and more.
+It includes all the elements of traditional retirement planning (investments, budgeting, and longevity projections) plus the legal aspects of estate planning (i.e., creating powers of attorney, health care proxies, living Wills, trusts, and wills) and more.

 Let’s discuss the steps you can take today to keep in control of your finances and your life for as long as possible, especially if you anticipate being active well into your later life.